lazarusA/CoherentNoise.jl/docs/src/overview.md

 - Algorithms are consistently implemented in 2, 3, and 4 dimensions, whereas libnoise only has 3-dimensional gradient noise.

-- Omission of 1-dimensional noise algorithms, as many are difficult to implement or are not well-defined, and are not very useful in general.
-It was opted for a consistent interface over adding hacks to support 1-dimensional variants.
-This is in contrast to a lot of other libraries, excluding libnoise, which only provides 3-dimensional gradient noise.

 - Some terminology corrections.
 For example, libnoise refers to multiple octaves of gradient noise as "Perlin" noise.
 Perlin is an implementation of gradient noise, and is not defined in terms of a fractal; infact, any noise algorithm can be "fractalized".